 At Youth Outside, we believe a meaningful experience in nature can change the course of a life.
-We lead the field by counseling, coaching, and funding outdoor educators and thought-leaders to ensure that as many youth as possible can partake in the life-changing experience of the outdoors.
-Youth Outside remains committed to cultural relevancy in the outdoor field and to improving outcomes in health as well as increasing environmental stewardship of the youth served by outdoor programs.
-Our grantmaking program can be a wonderful opportunity to support your organization's capacity for sustainable programming while enhancing leadership opportunities for the underrepresented youth in your programs.
+We lead the field by providing grantmaking, capacity-building, and training to outdoor professionals and thought-leaders.
+In doing so, we strive to ensure that as many youth as possible can partake in the life-changing experience of the outdoors.
+Youth Outside remains committed to cultural relevancy in the outdoor field, to improving outcomes in health, and to increasing environmental stewardship by youth served in outdoor programs.
+Our grantmaking program can be a wonderful opportunity to support your organization’s capacity for sustainable programming while enhancing leadership opportunities for the underrepresented youth in your programs.

 Who are underrepresented youth?

-Youth Outside strives to serve youth who are underrepresented in the outdoors and nature.
+Youth Outside strives to serve youth who are underrepresented in the outdoor and environmental fields.
 Underrepresented youth are those who have traditionally not seen their identities reflected in outdoor spaces, green jobs, and the environmental movement as a whole.
-We advocate for the inclusion and representation of diverse populations, especially those who have had historical and systemic barriers to accessing the outdoors.
+We advocate for the inclusion and representation of diverse communities, especially those who have had historical and systemic barriers to accessing the outdoors.

 What is cultural relevancy?